Emmotes/ic_spoilers/docs/kingofshadows.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Shadow Plague** (Guess)
-> The King of Shadow damages all adjacent Champions for 4% of their max health each second, as long as the Champions has at least 20% of their max health remaining.
+> The King of Shadows damages all adjacent Champions for 4% of their max health each second, as long as the Champions have at least 20% of their max health remaining.
 Each time The King of Shadows successfully deals damage in this manner, he gains a Shadow Plague stack.
 Each Shadow Plague stack increases his own max health by 4%, stacking additively.
 Stacks cap at 250 and reset when changing areas.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>